Treasure Hunt: API Guide

 The call has one parameter:

-is a mandatory parameter specifying the id of the
+session is a mandatory parameter specifying the id of the

 selected session.

-, a Boolean indication of whether the treasure
+The output includes the status, a Boolean indication of whether the treasure

-after skipping, a text-based message
+hunt is completed after skipping, a text-based message and the

-which is normally a negative integer, e.g. -5.
+scoreAdjustment which is normally a negative integer, e.g. -5.

-call is used to access the current score of this
+The /th/api/score call is used to access the current score of this

 session.